 Clinical and experimental evidence shows that acupuncture is a suitable alternative or complement to pharmacological induction of ovulation, without negative side effects.
 Acupuncture modulates regulatory systems, including the sympathetic nervous system, the endocrine system, and the neuroendocrine system.
 Randomized clinical trials are warranted to further evaluate the clinical effects of acupuncture in reproductive disorders.

-Acupuncture for PCOS modulates the sympathetic outflow through spinal reflexes and cause increased release of central β-endorphin that helps reduce stress, anxiety or depression.
-Thus, Acupuncture technique for PCOS is considered to be most suitable over conventional methods because it offers a complete treatment with minimal side effects.
+Acupuncture for PCOS modulates the sympathetic outflow through spinal reflexes and causes increased release of central β-endorphin that helps reduce stress, anxiety or depression.
+Thus, the Acupuncture technique for PCOS is considered to be most suitable over conventional methods because it offers complete treatment with minimal side effects.

 Scientific studies in Acupuncture for PCOS

 1. A clinical case study named ‘Efficacy of acupuncture on menstrual frequency in women with polycystic ovary syndrome Protocol for a randomized, controlled trial..
 Involved a total of 172 patients suffering from polycystic ovary syndrome complaining of symptoms like Oligomenorrhea or amenorrhea, hyperandrogenism, polycystic ovary morphology.
 All these patients were randomly divided into two groups acupuncture group or sham-acupuncture groups, with each group containing 86 patients.
 The duration of the treatment was for 12 weeks, with acupuncture treatment for 3 sessions a week that lasted for around 30 minutes.

 The primary outcome of this study was to evaluate and improve the monthly menstrual frequency in women, while the secondary outcome measures will include the difference in anthropometrics, serum hormone levels, anxiety and depression, ovarian morphology, and quality of life.